One-on-one with presidential hopeful Joe Biden

 And what about his upcoming debates with President Trump?

-“I can hardly wait I can hardly wait to desk with him who refers to himself as a stable genius.
+“I can hardly wait to debate with him who refers to himself as a stable genius.
 I can hardly wait to debate him,” Biden said.

 And the final topic: calls around the nation to defund police departments.

-The presumptive democratic nominee said, “I oppose defunding and I have from the beginning have from the beginning.
+The presumptive Democratic nominee said, “I oppose defunding and I have from the beginning.
 But I do call for significant changes in police conduct.”